 Jamie Paige founded the Westside Current.
 She also served as Traci Park’s Communications Director for CD11—a position announced on the official city council staff page.
 While she reportedly departed the outlet in October 2025, the editorial orientation she established remains, and in my estimation, is likely still ghostwriting and overseeing much of the Westside Current’s propaganda.

 The article’s co-author, Arya Rahimian, appears to be the same Arya Rahimian who serves as a Managing Director at Kroll (corporate valuation firm) and is a member of the Milken Institute Young Leaders Circle.
 For those who don’t know, the Milken Institute was founded by Michael Milken, who was convicted of six felony counts, including securities fraud, in 1990, sentenced to 10 years in prison, and was later pardoned by Donald Trump after lobbying by Republican mega-donors.
-Rahimian also wrote a piece advocating for Pacific Palisades secession, praising “single-family homeownership and wealth” while criticizing the “mansion tax.”
+Rahimian also wrote a piece advocating for Pacific Palisades secession, praising “single-family homeownership and wealth” while attacking Measure ULA—the mansion tax that funds affordable housing and homelessness prevention.

 The other co-author, Sebastian Zapata, appears to be connected to LMU’s student publication—a young Brown writer providing optical cover for gentrifier propaganda.
 Classic Traci Park PR: deploy POC faces to launder white nationalist policy and messaging.